Amazing promotional video production

 Try to see all this in the context of your competitors.

-Doing this marketing exercise will ensure you don’t end up selling the wrong features to the wrong people.
+- and not end up selling the wrong features to the wrong people.

 - and remembered in a way that makes you stand out as the best choice for them.